Constraining the Infrared Behavior of the Soft-Wall AdS/QCD Model: Conclusions

 \section{Conclusions}

 By requiring the model has correct Regge-type spectrum in both meson and nucleon sectors, we determine the IR behavior of various background fields in the soft-wall AdS/QCD model, including the dilaton $\Phi(z)$, the warp factor $a(z)$, and the scalar VEV $v(z)$.
 More precisely, our arguments are mainly based on: (i) $M_n^2\sim O(n)$ as $n\rightarrow\infty$ for both mesons and nucleons. (ii) The meson spectral slopes are asymptotically equal. (iii) The distance between the mass-squares of a vector resonance and the corresponding axial-vector resonance tends to a finite nonzero constant.
 We use simple parametrizations which smoothly connect these IR limits with their usual UV limits.
 The agreement between the predictive value and experimental data is good.
 In the present work we restrict ourself to the lowest order effective bulk action.
 Whether our arguments could supply some constraints on higher dimensional terms, e.g. scalar potentials, is an interesting further issue.
+There is an other way \cite{PW}, which is more economic theoretically, to realize baryon states in the framework of holographic QCD by a five-dimensional skyrmion.
+It is interesting to see how to realize the linear spectra for baryons in this model and which constraints imposed on various background fields.